NOAA Coastal Management Fellowship

 Who's eligible?

-Any U.S. citizen who will complete a master’s or other advanced degree in natural resource management or environmental-related studies at an accredited U.S. university is eligible.
-Students from a broad range of environmental programs are encouraged to apply.
+Any U.S. citizen who will complete a master’s or other advanced degree at an accredited U.S. university between August 1, 2023, and July 31, 2025, is eligible to apply for the Coastal Management Fellowship.
+Students from a broad range of programs are encouraged to apply.
 Students who are not U.S. citizens or who attend non-U.S. institutions are not eligible.
+The most important prerequisite is an interest in coastal issues.
+A variety of degrees are applicable to the fellowship because the projects are new and different each year.

 Length of Fellowship